 To date, over 350,000 patients worldwide have had balloon sinuplasty.
 Because the procedure does not involve any cutting of tissue or bone, there is no risk of bleeding.
 There are minor risks of mucus tissue trauma, infection, and possible optic injury, but these are rare.
 We’ll discuss these potential risks with you during your consultation.

 Does sinuplasty Surgery limit my future treatment options?

 Balloon sinuplasty doesn’t limit any future treatment options or needs.

 If you feel like you may be suffering from severe sinus infections and want to know more information about our in-office balloon sinuplasty procedure, contact our office today at 972.984.1050 to schedule a consultation.
-Our practice serves McKinney, Plano, Allen and surrounding areas in Texas.
+Our talented physicians serve McKinney, Plano, Allen, Celina, Frisco, Carrollton, and surrounding areas in Texas.